Front Range Fed

 sliced lipton onion soup meatloaf on serving platter with mashed potatoes on the side.

-Lately, I'm loving meals that involve only a little bit of prep, and this great meatloaf is one of those.
+Lately, I'm loving meals that need only a little bit of prep, and this great meatloaf is one of those.
 Using a simple packet of Lipton Onion Soup Mix gives this so much flavor - it's no surprise this favorite meatloaf recipe is a classic.

 In This Post